Discover the benefits of kSil® Silicone Sponge & Foam Sheeting

 Available in a number of special grades, we can formulate our silicone sponge to suit your application(s).

-Open Cell Sponge
+Open Cell Foam (Sponge)

 Open cell basically means that each cell, or if you like bubble, is openly connected to the next cell.
 These cells are not complete closures therefore water, moisture and dust can very readily make their way into the cell structure.